 Time to go further South.
-As you know we didn’t really have the strict plan for this road trip and that’s what made it even more exciting.
+As you know we didn’t really have a strict plan for this road trip and that’s what made it even more exciting.
 We were going day after day and just making stops wherever we wanted.
-That’s why these two cities somewhere in the middle of the South Island were big surprise for us.
+That’s why these two cities, somewhere in the middle of the South Island, were big surprise for us.

 After we left Christchurch the road took us straight to Timaru, city in the South Canterbury Region.
-Timaru was built of volcanic rock on the hills created from the lava flows from the Mt Horrible volcano which erupted thousands of years ago.
-Buildings in the Victorian style definitely give this city a special vibe and a lot of small cafes in the main street are just a perfect spot to enjoy the atmosphere… It was late afternoon when we got there so there’s wasn’t a lot people on the street, it looked a bit deserted but still charming.
+Buildings in the Victorian style definitely give this city a special vibe and a lot of small cafes on the main street are just a perfect spot to enjoy the atmosphere… It was a late afternoon when we got there so there wasn’t a lot people on the street, it looked a bit deserted but still charming.

-One more thing need to be mentiond about this amazing town.
-Except the awesome architecture that will take you back in time the reason why every year more than 75 000 tourists are coming here is a colony of the little blue penguins.
-These cute creatures live in the harbour, so when you will be passing by, stop to say hallo.
+One more thing needs to be mentioned about this amazing town.
+Alongside the awesome architecture, the reason why every year more than 75 000 tourists are coming here is a colony of the little blue penguins.
+These cute creatures live in the harbour, so while you are here, stop to say hallo.

-One more time I have proved to myself that traveling without the strict plan is the best way of traveling.
+One more time I have proved to myself that traveling without a strict plan is the best way of traveling.
 It always brings unexpected moments, right?
-This time we accidentally met a bit different New Zealand, how great is that?
+This time we accidentally discovered a bit different New Zealand, how great is that?